goldbergyoni/nodebestpractices/README.md

 <br/><br/>

-## ![✔] 2.2 Use only the built-in Error object
+## ![✔] 2.2 Extend the built-in Error object

-**TL;DR:** Many throw errors as a string or as some custom type – this complicates the error handling logic and the interoperability between modules.
-Whether you reject a promise, throw an exception or emit an error – using only the built-in Error object (or an object that extends the built-in Error object) will increase uniformity and prevent loss of information.
-There is `no-throw-literal` ESLint rule that strictly checks that (although it has some [limitations](https://eslint.org/docs/rules/no-throw-literal) which can be solved when using TypeScript and setting the `@typescript-eslint/no-throw-literal` rule)
+**TL;DR:** Some libraries throw errors as a string or as some custom type – this complicates the error handling logic and the interoperability between modules.
+Instead, create app error object/class that extends the built-in Error object and use it whenever rejecting, throwing or emitting an error.
+The app error should add useful imperative properties like the error name/code and isCatastrophic.
+By doing so, all errors have a unified structure and support better error handling .There is `no-throw-literal` ESLint rule that strictly checks that (although it has some [limitations](https://eslint.org/docs/rules/no-throw-literal) which can be solved when using TypeScript and setting the `@typescript-eslint/no-throw-literal` rule)

 **Otherwise:** When invoking some component, being uncertain which type of errors come in return – it makes proper error handling much harder.
 Even worse, using custom types to describe errors might lead to loss of critical error information like the stack trace!